serotracker/iit-backend/app/github_public_repo/README.md

 Our dataset can also be downloaded directly from our [Airtable view]([https://airtable.com/shraXWPJ9Yu7ybowM/tbljN2mhRVfSlZv2d?backgroundColor=blue&viewControls=on](https://airtable.com/shraXWPJ9Yu7ybowM/tbljN2mhRVfSlZv2d?backgroundColor=blue&viewControls=on)).

-The CSV file follows the format of 1 row per serosurveillance study.
+The CSV file follows the format of 1 row per estimate.

 ### Additional Information
 Please see our [Data Dictionary]([https://docs.google.com/spreadsheets/d/1KQbp5T9Cq_HnNpmBTWY1iKs6Etu1-qJcnhdJ5eyw7N8/edit#gid=0](https://docs.google.com/spreadsheets/d/1KQbp5T9Cq_HnNpmBTWY1iKs6Etu1-qJcnhdJ5eyw7N8/edit#gid=0)) for explanations of our variables, data types, and descriptions as well as insight into how our data is collected by our research team.